Italian carrier ITA Airways is performing ahead of the business plan drawn up last year as Lufthansa Group prepares to take a stake in the airline.

 Source: MEF

-(l-r) ITA Airways chief executive Antonino Turicchi, Italy finance minister Giancarlo Giorgetti and Lufthansa Group chief executive Carsten Spohr
+Signing the agreement are (l-r) ITA Airways chief executive Antonino Turicchi, Italian finance minister Giancarlo Giorgetti, and Lufthansa Group chief executive Carsten Spohr

-Speaking at a press conference in Rome on 3 July, after the European Commission gave its conditional backing to the deal, Spohr said ITA was ahead of track in its performance.
+Speaking at a press conference in Rome on 3 July, after the European Commission gave its conditional backing for the deal, Spohr said ITA was tracking ahead of plan.

 ”I am very happy to say the current performance of ITA is better than the joint business plan we had agreed on more than a year ago,” he says.
 “So my expectation is we will continue to perform better than the business plan.
 We can use the money to invest in more airplanes and to grow faster.”